cosmos/sdk-tutorials/academy/xl-cosmjs/multi-msg.md

 The above example shows you two token-transfer messages in a single transaction.
 You can see this with their `typeUrl: "/cosmos.bank.v1beta1.MsgSend"`.

-Neither Cosmos nor CosmJS limit you to messages of the same type.
-You can decide to have other message types along a token transfer.
+Neither Cosmos nor CosmJS limits you to combine messages of the same type.
+You can decide to combine other message types together with a token transfer.
 For instance, in one transaction Alice could:

 1. Send tokens to the faucet.
-2. Delegate some of her tokens to Bob the validator.
+2. Delegate some of her tokens to a validator.

 How would Alice create the second message?
-Find your message type in `SigningStargateClient`'s registry of types:
+The `SigningStargateClient` contains a predefined list of `typeUrls` that are supported by default, because they're considered to be the most commonly used messages in the Cosmos SDK.
+One of them so happens to be `MsgDelegate`, and that's exactly what you'll need.
+You can click on the source link below to see the rest of the `typeUrls` that come with `SigningStargateClient`:

 ```typescript [https://github.com/cosmos/cosmjs/blob/7aad551/packages/stargate/src/signingstargateclient.ts#L94]
     ["/cosmos.staking.v1beta1.MsgDelegate", MsgDelegate],